DingGGu/cloudflare-access-controller/README.md

 - More example: https://developers.cloudflare.com/access/setting-up-access/configuring-access-policies/

 ### Other Tips
-Cloudflare Access must be proxied (cloudflare edge).
+Cloudflare Access must be proxied (a.k.a orange cloud enabled).
 ExternalDNS makes it easy to manage Cloudflare's DNS with Kubernetes.
 It is strongly recommend using it with that.